vitusventure/5thSRD/docs/character/races/human.md

 # Human
 ## Human Traits
 - - -
-It’s hard to make generalizations about humans, but your human character has these traits.
+Its hard to make generalizations about humans, but your human character has these traits.

 **Ability Score Increase.** Your ability scores each increase by 1.